dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-api-authorization.md

 ## General description of the React app

-The support for authentication and API authorization in the React template resides in the *ClientApp\src\components\api-authorization* directory.
+The support for authentication and API authorization in the React template resides in the *ClientApp/src/components/api-authorization* directory.
 It's composed of the following elements:

 * 4 components:
   * `Login.js`: Handles the app's login flow.